Ultimate Guide to Incentive Design

 Awesome!

-• If we want someone to do something, we set them a target and offer a reward for achieving that target or punish them for not achieving it.
+• If we want someone to do something, we set them a goal and offer a benefit for attaining that goal or punish them for not attaining it.

 This can written as…